 The chimney design forces airflow and flames upward, lighting the coals in the process.
-After 15 to 20 minutes, the coals are lit and ready to dump in your charcoal grill.
+After 15 to 20 minutes, the coals are lit and can be dumped into your charcoal grill.

-Remember, you are dealing with hot coals, so be careful when you pour the charcoals into your grill.
+Remember, you are dealing with hot coals, so be careful when you pour the charcoal into your grill.
 Using a charcoal starter is the way to go when wanting good-tasting BBQ.

 What is the best way to light lump charcoal?

 A charcoal chimney is undoubtedly one of the best ways to light up lump charcoal without using lighter fluid.
 There are other methods to light charcoal, using different types of charcoal starters.

 Electric staters, fire sticks, and hot air starters are all available on the market and are good options to light a charcoal grill without lighter fluid.

 A charcoal chimney is a simple and easy way to start charcoal briquettes or lump charcoal.
 The device is simple, a metal cylinder that can pack charcoal together while flames and hot air rise through the briquettes.

-Once the coals are ready, flip the chimney starter and dump the charcoal in your grill.
+Once the coals are lit, flip the chimney starter and dump the charcoal in your grill.

 Learn More: Best Lump Charcoal